Get a Quick Online Quote: Register or Login

 What is a Rigid Flex PCB?

 Rigid flex printed circuit boards are boards that use a combination of flexible and rigid board technologies.
 Most rigid flex boards consist of multiple layers of flexible circuit substrates attached to one or more rigid boards externally and/or internally, depending upon the design of the application.
-The flexible substrates are designed to be in a constant state of flex and are usually formed into the flexed curve during manufacturing or installation.
+The flexible substrates are designed to be in a constant state of flex and are usually formed into a flexed curve during installation.

 Rigid flex designs are more challenging than the design of a typical rigid board environment, as these boards are designed in a 3D space, offering greater spatial efficiency.
-By being able to design in three dimensions designers can twist, fold and roll the flexible board substrates to achieve their desired shape for the final application's package.
+By being able to design in three dimensions, designers can twist, fold, and roll the flexible board substrates to achieve their desired shape for the final application's package.

 Get your PCBs Built-Fast.